ICONIC COSTUMES IN HORROR

 1. Leatherface (The Texas Chainsaw Massacre, 1974)

 Arriving at the dawn of Horror movies, Leatherface brought the gory and sadistic nature we’ve all come to recognize in its many iterations over the years.
 He is easily the most iconic figure on this list as many believed the story of him and his family to be true.
 Upon release of the film, fans were horrified seeing him in his all human skin mask, wielding the most bargain bin Home Depot Chainsaw you’ve ever seen (he would get a flashier one in later films).
-But don’t mistake this killer for any run-of-the-mill mass murderer – his favourite midnight snack is YOU.
+But don’t mistake this killer for any run-of-the-mill mass murderer – his favorite midnight snack is YOU.
 But remember kids, this character is FICTIONAL.
 Leatherface does in fact NOT sell eggs at your local farm.

 2. Pazuzu (The Exorcist, 1973)